-In 2018, Honda Manufacturing of Alabama supported Alabama Safe Kids' Teen Driver Program.
-Alabama Safe Kids is a division of the Children's Hospital of Alabama, and is dedicated to safety education and injury prevention around the state.
+Since 2018, Honda Manufacturing of Alabama has supported Alabama Safe Kids' Teen Driver Program.
+Alabama Safe Kids is a division of Children's Hospital of Alabama, and is dedicated to safety education and injury prevention around the state.

 The mission of the Teen Driver Program is to reduce teen driver fatalities by providing an interactive educational experience through teen driver safety events around the state.
 The events focus on the risk factors identified by Alabama-based teen driver research, such as speeding and distracted driving.
-The teen driving events include education on distracted driving (including hands on driver simulation scenarios), a trauma reenactment presented by hospital Emergency Department staff, and an interactive experience on an obstacle course.
-The program also provides keynote lectures from motor vehicle crash survivors, which have a strong impact on young audiences.
+The teen driving events include education on distracted driving (including hands on driver simulation scenarios), a trauma reenactment presented by hospital emergency department staff, and an interactive experience on an obstacle course.
+The program also provides keynote lectures from motor vehicle crash survivors, which are very impactful for young audiences.